Billboard: Digital

 A digital billboard shows varying imagery and text created with computer programs and software.
 Digital billboards can be designed to display running text, have several different displays from the same company, or provide several companies with a certain time slot during the day.
 Flexible and real-time scheduling can decrease traditional upkeep and maintenance costs, and some billboards may measure audiences or serve dynamic content.

 Using digital billboards dynamically has come to be known as programmatic out-of-home advertising.
-Billboard posters can play audio using conductive ink; when touched, the posters begin to play sounds.
-Digital billboards can also employ 3D effects.
+Billboard posters can play audio using conductive ink—when touched, the posters begin to play sounds.
+Digital billboards can also employ three-dimensional (3D) effects.